 All of the adjustments and readjustments each of us has made, as well as the feelings of social isolation have left many people bereft, confused, and anxious.
 Even though children and youth astound us with their resiliency, they are certainly not exempt from the anxiety, stress, and loneliness of the past year.

 Summer camp offers a break from the routines of everyday life.
-We are overjoyed and privileged to be able to provide our campers the break they need this summer!
+It is a joyful antidote to the feelings of listlessness and uncertainty.
+We are privileged to be able to provide our campers the break they need this summer!

-Not every family will choose to make summer camp part of their plans in 2021, and that’s okay.
+Not every family will choose to make summer camp part of their plans in 2022, and that’s okay.
+During this pandemic, planning one month ahead can be nerve-wracking, and the uncertainty of looking ahead half a year to the summer seems even more bizarre.
 We want to be as transparent as possible about all the health and safety protocols built into our programs so that our camper families can make the best decision for their situation.
 Please click the button below to find out what we’re doing to keep campers and staff safe, and the ways summer camp might look different than it has in the past.
 We also encourage you to reach out to us if you have questions about any aspect of our programs.
 From COVID to campfires, we’d love to talk through it with you.

-It was heartbreaking for us not to offer summer camp in 2020, but we cannot wait to welcome you back home this summer as we celebrate 50 years of ministry!
+We cannot wait to welcome campers back home this summer as we enter our 51st year of ministry!